 In England, providers of internet search engines (e.g. Google) have been held not to be liable for publications accessible on websites identified by their search engines on the basis that they take no active steps in the publication of the material.

 However, this has not been embraced in Australia.
-In a Victorian case (Trkulja v Google Inc (No 5) VSC 533), a A panel of people selected from the general public to decide whether an accused in a criminal case is guilty or not guilty, or to decide questions of fact and the amount to be awarded as damages in civil cases. found Google liable for material accessible via its search engine.
+In a Victorian case (Trkulja v Google Inc (No 5) VSC 533), a jury found Google liable for material accessible via its search engine.
 The trial judge refused to set that verdict aside, stating that the position in England did not necessarily reflect the law in Australia.

-In another case, the Supreme An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. of South Australia, in Duffy v Google Inc SASC 170, rejected an argument by Google that they should never be liable for defamatory publications that are accessed via the Google search engine.
+In another case, the Supreme Court of South Australia – in Duffy v Google Inc SASC 170 – rejected an argument by Google that it should never be liable for defamatory publications that are accessed via the Google search engine.
 Google’s appeal was dismissed (Google Inc v Duffy SASFC 130).

-That approach was adopted by the Victorian Court of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. in another case involving Google (Google Inc v Trkulja VSCA 333); however, in 2018 the High Court overturned that decision (Trkulja v Google LLC (2017) 263 CLR 149).
-Following the High Court’s decision, the position is that it remains open for a A person who begins a civil action against another person. to argue that Google is liable for defamatory search results generated by the Google search engine, whether or not the plaintiff brought the existence of those results to Google’s attention.
+That approach was adopted by the Victorian Court of Appeal in another case involving Google (Google Inc v Trkulja VSCA 333).
+However, in 2018, the High Court overturned that decision (Trkulja v Google LLC (2017) 263 CLR 149).
+Following the High Court’s decision, the position is that it remains open for a plaintiff to argue that Google is liable for defamatory search results generated by the Google search engine, whether or not the plaintiff brought the existence of those results to Google’s attention.